WC 2026

 Best buying windows before June 2026

-Prices typically drop in the weeks before major tournaments as retailers run promotions to capture sports-motivated buyers.
-The period from late April through May 2026 is likely to see competitive pricing on 65-inch and 75-inch TVs.
-The weeks immediately before the June 11 opening are often the peak promotional period.
+Prices typically drop in the weeks leading up to major tournaments as retailers run promotions to capture sport-motivated buyers.
+The period from late April to May 2026 will likely see competitive pricing on 65 and 75-inch models.

-Avoid buying in the first week of the tournament itself.
-Stock of popular models at promotional prices tends to sell out quickly.
-Buying 4 to 6 weeks before the tournament start gives you the widest selection and competitive pricing without the last-minute risk of stock shortages.
+Avoid buying during the first week of the tournament itself.
+Stock of popular models at promotional prices often sells out fast.
+Buying 4-6 weeks before the tournament starts gives you the widest selection.

 ⚠️

-Delivery lead times: Large TVs (75 inches and above) often require scheduled delivery with installation.
-Allow at least one week, ideally two, between purchase and the tournament start for delivery, installation, and setup time.
+Delivery timelines: Large TVs (75 inches and above) often require scheduled delivery with installation.
+Allow at least one, ideally two weeks between purchase and tournament start.

 Find the right size for your room

-Enter your viewing distance and get THX and SMPTE recommendations instantly.
+Enter your viewing distance and get instant THX and SMPTE recommendations.

 FAQ

-For solo or couple viewing from 8 to 10 feet, 65 inches is the best all-round size for football.
-For group viewing from 10 to 12 feet, 75 inches ensures everyone in the room gets an adequate viewing angle.
-The wider the screen, the better off-center guests are served.
+For solo or couple viewing at 8-10 ft, 65 inches is the best all-round size for football.
+For groups at 10-12 ft, 75 inches ensures everyone has a good viewing angle.
+The wider the screen, the better the experience for off-center guests.

-4K makes a visible difference when you are sitting within the ITU-R BT.2022 reference distance of 1.5 times screen height.
-At typical living room distances of 8 to 12 feet, the resolution advantage of 4K over 1080p is minimal, but 4K TVs also offer HDR, wider color gamut, and better motion processing, all of which improve the sports viewing experience.
+4K makes a visible difference when you sit within the ITU-R BT.2022 reference distance of 1.5x screen height.
+At typical living room distances of 8-12 ft the resolution advantage over 1080p is small, but 4K TVs also deliver HDR, wider colour range and better motion processing.

-For sports in a bright room, QLED and MiniLED panels typically outperform OLED on peak brightness.
-In a dark or dimly lit room, OLED's perfect blacks and wide viewing angles make it excellent for sports.
-Modern OLED panels (2024 and later) have largely resolved the motion blur issues of earlier generations.
+For sports in a bright room, QLED and MiniLED panels generally outperform OLED on peak brightness.
+In a dark or dimly lit room, OLED's perfect blacks and wide viewing angles make it excellent for sport.

-The FIFA World Cup 2026 starts on June 11, 2026, and runs through the final on July 19, 2026.
-The tournament is hosted across the United States, Canada, and Mexico with 48 participating teams and 104 total matches.
+FIFA World Cup 2026 starts June 11, 2026 and ends with the final on July 19, 2026.
+The tournament is hosted across the United States, Canada and Mexico with 48 participating teams and 104 total matches.

-You need a 4K TV and a streaming service or broadcast source that delivers 4K HDR football content.
-Confirm your streaming subscription or broadcaster offers 4K coverage of the 2026 tournament specifically before assuming 4K delivery.
+You need a 4K TV and a streaming service or broadcaster that provides 4K HDR football content.
+Confirm with your streaming subscription or broadcaster that they are providing 4K coverage specifically for the 2026 tournament.